Paishacha marriage

-The Paishacha marriage (पैशाचविवह्) is a non-righteous form of marriage described in Hindu literature.
-When a man stealthily rapes a woman who is asleep, intoxicated, or mentally challenged, it regarded to be a marriage, though only to preserve the honour of the woman.
+The Paishacha marriage (पैशाचविवाह) is a non-righteous form of marriage described in Hindu literature.
+When a man stealthily rapes a woman who is asleep, intoxicated, or mentally challenged, it is regarded as a marriage, though only to preserve the honour of the woman.

 This is condemned in the Manusmriti as a sinful act.
 In modern times, this is classified as a form of date rape, and is a crime in most countries.